-FR 252 Interm French II (French IV) Continuation of FR 251.
+Interm French II (French IV) FR 252 3.00 Continuation of FR 251.
 Prerequisite: FR 251 or equivalent.
 Spring, annually.
+FR 253 Business French 3.00 Study of the language needed to conduct common business transactions, and discuss financial and technological matters in French.
+Includes writing of business letters and reports in

-FR 253 Business French Study of the language needed to conduct common business transactions, and discuss financial and technological matters in French.
-Includes writing of business letters and reports in French.
-Emphasizes cultural differences between French and American business practices.
-Prerequisite: FR 250 or 252, or equivalent
+American business practices.
+Prerequisite: FR 250 or 252, or equivalent French Immersion FR 257 3.00 This course consists of a week of intensive instruction in French language and culture, prior to a two-week trip to France.
+During this period, students will visit places of historical and cultural interest in the country, receive lectures on the historical, cultural, artistic and literary importance of the sites visited, and conduct as much of thier daily routines in French as possible.

-FR 257 French Immersion This course consists of a week of intensive instruction in French language and culture, prior to a two-week trip to France.
-During this period, students will visit places of historical and cultural interest in the country, receive lectures on the historical, cultural, artistic and literary importance of the sites visited, and conduct as much of their daily routines in French as possible.
+FR 260 French Short Story 3.00

-FR 260 French Short Story 3.00 Study of 19th and 20th century French short stories.
+Study of 19th and 20th century French short stories.
 All readings, discussions, and assignments in French.
 Required for French and French education majors.
-Prerequisite: FR 250 or 252, or equivalent.
+Prerequisite: FR 250 or 252. or equivalent.